dm4ml/gears/docs/examples/simple.md

 This will run the gear until it returns `None` from `switch`, denoting a valid SQL query result.
 The output should look something like this:

 ```
-TODO
+SQL query: SELECT COUNT(*) FROM taxi_trips WHERE total_amount > 10 AND pickup_at >= '2019-04-01' AND pickup_at < '2019-05-01'
+SQL query result: [(6281980,)]
+Cost of query: 0.000462
+[System]: Here's some statistics about my database:
+{'database': 'memory', 'schema': 'main', 'name': 'taxi_trips', 'column_names': ['vendor_id', 'pickup_at', 'dropoff_at', 'passenger_count', 'trip_distance', 'rate_code_id', 'store_and_fwd_flag', 'pickup_location_id', 'dropoff_location_id', 'payment_type', 'fare_amount', 'extra', 'mta_tax', 'tip_amount', 'tolls_amount', 'improvement_surcharge', 'total_amount', 'congestion_surcharge'], 'column_types': ['VARCHAR', 'TIMESTAMP', 'TIMESTAMP', 'TINYINT', 'FLOAT', 'VARCHAR', 'VARCHAR', 'INTEGER', 'INTEGER', 'VARCHAR', 'FLOAT', 'FLOAT', 'FLOAT', 'FLOAT', 'FLOAT', 'FLOAT', 'FLOAT', 'FLOAT'], 'temporary': False}
+[User]: Translate the following query into SQL: How many trips that cost more than $10 were taken in April 2019?

+Make sure the SQL is executable.
+Output the SQL as a JSON with key `sql` and value equal to the SQL query for me to run.
+[Assistant]: {"sql": "SELECT COUNT(*) FROM taxi_trips WHERE total_amount > 10 AND pickup_at >= '2019-04-01' AND pickup_at < '2019-05-01'"}
 ```

 ### Extra Notes

 `gears` is not a full-fledged LLM guardrails library, nor does it intend to be.
-It is just a lightweight way to add some validation criteria to your LLMs by using control flow.
+It just provides an interface to specify control flow, which can be used for lightweight validation of LLM outfits.
 If you want to use a full-fledged LLM guardrails library, I recommend you check out [Guardrails](https://shreyar.github.io/guardrails/), coincidentally written by another person named Shreya.